Ensure every request begins with an actual work order.

 3. Complete the approval process.

 To avoid delays and complications, all orders should be subject to approval prior to actual execution and assignment.
-Approval will likely be contingent on all required information fields being accurately completed, as well as a review to ensure that any additional budgetary or safety concerns don’t need to be addressed before assigning the work.
+Approval will likely be contingent on all required information fields being accurately completed, as well as a review to ensure that there are no additional budgetary or safety concerns that need to be addressed before the work is assigned.
 Upon approval (or cancellation or a request for revision), a notification can be sent to inform the end user of the status change for the request.

 4. Assign appropriate access based on need and expertise.

 Access rights work best when they are doled out judiciously, as fewer hands in the jar usually results in fewer opportunities for mistakes, errors, and delays.
 Innovative WOMS software solutions create the possibility for intelligent access management; you can create and maintain groups of users who can be granted access to modify certain components of the work order based upon categories.
 Access can also be granted to end users for functions (such as adding comments and viewing status updates) without giving them the ability to modify the core functions of the order.